alexanderczigler/dotfiles/README.md

 Feel free to use any of this if you find it useful but do it at your own risk! :)

-NOTE: There may be a bit of a mix-up between intel and silicon stuff for macOS.
-So if something doesn't quite work it is probably adapted for silicon or vice versa.

 ### Applications

 - [1Blocker](https://apps.apple.com/se/app/1blocker-ad-blocker/id1365531024?l=en)